Three prerequisites for lifelong learning

 During the workshop:

 - At the end of the workshop, I solicited public feedback at a group spective.
-One participant shared frustration with my verbal statements of the body voting questions, and suggested that the questions also be projected simultaneously.
-An excellent refinement that I will incorporate in future.
+One participant shared frustration with my verbal statements of the body voting questions and suggested that the questions also be projected simultaneously.
+An excellent refinement that I will incorporate in the future.